-Type of auditors' report issued: Unmodified

-Internal control over financial reporting:

-• Material weakness(es) identified?
-No

-• Reportable condition(s) identified that ar to be material weaknesses? reported e not considered None

-Noncompliance material to financial statements n oted?
-No

-Federal Awa Federal Awards

-Internal control over major programs:

-• Material weakness(es) identified?
-No

-• Reportable condition(s) identified that ar to be material weakness(es)? e not considered No

-Type of auditors' report issued on compliance for major programs: U nmodified

-Any audit findings disclosed that are required to b accordance with 2 CFR 200.516(a)? e reported in No

-Identification of major programs:

-CFDA Number Name of Federal Program

-14.850 Low Rent Public Housing

-Housing Choice Voucher Cluster
+Type of auditors' report issued: Unm Internal control over financial reporting: Material weakness(es) identified?
+No Reportable condition(s) identified that are not considered to be material weaknesses? reported None Noncompliance material to financial statements noted?
+Federal Awards Internal control over major programs: Material weakness(es) identified?
+No Personal la condition(c) identified that are not considered.
+Reportable condition(s) identified that are not considered to be material weakness(es)?
+No Type of auditors' report issued on compliance for major programs: Unmodified Any audit findings disclosed that are required to be reported in accordance with 2 CFR 200.516(a)?
+No Identification of major programs: CFDA Number Name of Federal Program 14.850 14.871 Low Rent Public Housing Cluster 14.871 Housing Choice Voucher Cluster 14.872 CAPITA FUND PROGRAM

-Penns Grove Housing Authority Schedule of Findings and Questioned Costs For the Year ended June 30, 2023
+Penns Grove Housing Authority Schedule of Findings and Questioned Costs For the Year ended June 30, 2024